sam-pf/rampdash/README.md

 activity](https://authoring.concord.org/activities/8186/) being built at the Concord Consortium.

+This mockup demo is incomplete.
+Page 5 is missing, as is Page 1 (?)).
+Also, in a more developed version, the full history of student responses to a question and the full history of MCBKT diagnostic for student game play should be available.
+That type of fuller information may be accessed when a user clicks the corresponding in-cell element and gets sent to a different page or a popup element.

-Clearly, this mockup demo is non-functional as all data are fake, and it is incomplete (Page 5 missing, as is Page 1 (?)).
-The purpose is not to show full functionalities.
-Its purpose is to show what minimal information must be coordinated under the hood for this type of dashboard to function.
+For the initial version here, the purpose is to show what minimal information must be coordinated under the hood for this type of dashboard to start to function.

 # How to make this demo work